 Pipelayers are responsible for grading trenches or culverts, positioning pipes, and sealing joints.
 When new buildings are constructed, pipelayers make sure that building plans include a way to handle stormwater runoff -- for the actual building and for the surrounding areas such as parking lots.

 Pipelayers also make sure that buildings have a proper way of discharging sewage either into public sewers or on-lot septic systems.

 The average salary of a pipelayer is $46,600 annually, although some workers make as much as $67,000 a year.

-A general plumber can work with a wide variety of clients in both the commercial, industrial, public, and residential sector.
+A general plumber can work with a wide variety of clients in the commercial, industrial, public, and residential sectors.

 Most often, general plumbers work on installation and maintenance of water systems and gas lines.
 Plumbers diagnose and repair plumbing issues such as damaged or worn out piping or slow or clogged drains.